-Fire safety in Fynbos Area is a very real risk and must be stringently controlled.
+Fire is a very real risk and must be stringently controlled.
 No fires will be permitted on site for any reason.
 If required, a designated smoking area will be provided, and clearly demarcated and signposted, with a facility for safe containment and disposal of cigarette butts.